microsoft/cordova-samples/todo-angularjs/README.md

 ### Running The App
-After you finish downloading and installing our extension (https://go.microsoft.com/fwlink/?LinkId=397606), open up the project in Visual Studio.
+You can download [VS Community 2015 RC in English](http://go.microsoft.com/fwlink/?LinkId=524433) to get started right away (or [go here for other languages and editions](http://www.microsoft.com/click/services/Redirect2.ashx?CR_CC=200626830)) and don’t forget to check “Tools for Apache Cordova” during setup.
+After you have Visual Studio 2015 installed, you can open up the project in Visual Studio.

 Add any API keys as explained above.
 Press F5 and you're on your way!
 If you haven't already done so, consider taking a look at our landing page for more information (http://go.microsoft.com/fwlink/?LinkID=398477).

 #### What the script downloads